hans-mtz/starter-hugo-academic/content/authors/admin/_index.md

 ---

 Hans Martinez is a Ph.D. student at Western University.
 His research interests span Industrial Organization, Applied Microeconomics, Political Economy, Measurement Error, and the intersection between Causal Inference and Machine Learning.
 Growing up in a single-parent home in northern Mexico, he is a first-generation doctoral student abroad.
 Currently, he's trying to navigate the hidden curriculum in academia.

-He's probably fighting his code right now or working on some slides for an upcoming presentation.
-He should be writing, though.
-Pray for him.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/HansCV.pdf" "newtab" >}}resumé{{< /staticref >}}.